Features, pricing, ratings, and pros and cons, compared head to head.

-Kubesploit is a free offensive security tool.
-Merlin is a free offensive security tool.
-Compare features, ratings, integrations, and community reviews side by side to find the best offensive security fit for your security stack.
+Kubesploit is a free red-team & adversary emulation tool.
+Merlin is a free red-team & adversary emulation tool.
+Compare features, ratings, integrations, and community reviews side by side to find the best red-team & adversary emulation fit for your security stack.
+Independent and vendor-neutral: we never sell rankings.

 Based on our analysis of available product data, here is our conclusion: